pedropark99/spark_map/README.md

 - `starts_with()` and `ends_with()`: its name starting or ending with a particular pattern;
 - `all_of()`: its name being inside a specific list of options;

+# Check the documentation for more examples and details

+The [website](https://pedropark99.github.io/spark_map) have documentation for all functions of the package.
+If you have any trouble to understand or to find examples, is a good idea to check the [Function Reference](https://pedropark99.github.io/spark_map/reference-en.html) of the package, to see examples and more details about how each function works.

+To understand how the mapping methods works, and how you can create your own mapping method, a good place to start is to read the article [Building the mapping](https://pedropark99.github.io/spark_map/english/articles/building-mapping.html) available at the website of the package.